White Chocolate Cherry Cookies

 Add 1 c dried cherries and give everything another good mix.

-Line baking sheet with parchment paper or a silicone mat.
+Line baking sheet with parchment paper.

 Using a spoon or cookie scoop like this one, scoop small balls of the batter (approx 1 T) onto paper lined cookie sheet.